Indeterminism, causality and information: Has physics ever been deterministic?: When did physics become unpredictable?

 From the historical point of view, as early as 1895 --thus before that any quantum effect was discovered and such theory formulated-- the father of the kinetic theory of gases, Ludwig Boltzmann, already doubted the very possibility of having perfect determinism at the microscopic scale (see, \cite{jammer73, delsanto}).
 It ought to be noticed that according to the standard understanding of classical statistical mechanics, probabilities are there introduced to account for a lack of knowledge about the actual state of affairs (epistemic randomness) and are not supposed to be \emph{irreducible}.\footnote{Probabilities are said to be irreducible if ``it is not possible by further investigation to discover further facts that will provide a better estimate of the probability.'' \cite{dowe}.} This is due to the fact that statistical physics deals with an enormous amount of components (and of degrees of freedom), but it is generally accepted that every single classical particle has a perfectly predetermined behavior (and that in principle this is predictable).
 Despite this, Boltzmann maintained: ``I will mention the possibility that the fundamental equations for the motion of individual molecules will turn out to be only approximate formulas which give average values.'' \cite{boltzmann}.
 Also Franz S. Exner, another eminent Viennese physicists, contemporary of Boltzmann, questioned the validity of determinism in classical physics even at the macroscopic level: ``In the region of the small, in time and space, the physical laws are probably invalid; the stone falls to earth and we know exactly the law by which it moves.
 Whether this law holds, however, for each arbitrarily small fraction of the motion [...] that is more than doubtful.'' \cite{exner}.
 One of the intellectual heirs of Boltzmann and Exner in Vienna was the Nobel laureate and founding father of quantum theory, Erwin Schr{\"o}dinger.
-Indeed, he fully embraced their skeptical positions about determinism: ``As pupil of the venerable Franz Exner I have been on intimate terms for a long time with the idea that probably not microscopic lawfulness but perhaps \lq absolute accident\rq \ forms the foundation of our statistics.'' \cite{schrodinger}.
+Indeed, he fully embraced their skeptical positions about determinism: ``As pupil of the venerable Franz Exner I have been on intimate terms for a long time with the idea that probably not microscopic lawfulness but perhaps \lq absolute accident\rq \ forms the foundation of our statistics.'' \cite{schrodinger}.\footnote{This trend of doubting determinism in the Vienna school of statistical physics has been referred to as the \textit{Vienna indeterminism} in the philosophical literature \cite{viennaindet}.}

 Interestingly, contrarily to the text-books presentation of classical physics, the fact that classical systems have a perfectly predeterminate dynamics (thus giving rise to perfectly deterministic predictions) is not inherent in the formalism (see Section \ref{formalism}).
 Rather, it is based on an additional hidden assumption that takes the form of a principle.
 In a previous work \cite{delsantogisin}, we have named this \emph{principle of infinite precision}.
 This is articulated in two parts, as follows: \begin{shaded} \textbf{\textit{Principle of infinite precision}}\\ \begin{enumerate} \item \emph{Ontological} -- there exists an actual value of every physical quantity, with its infinite determined digits (in any arbitrary numerical base). \item \emph{Epistemological} -- despite it might not be possible to know all the digits of a physical quantity (through measurements), it is possible to know an arbitrarily large number of digits. \end{enumerate} \end{shaded} It is only when its formalism is complemented with this principle that classical physics becomes deterministic.